Close

 9

-Must refrain from abusing a person, other than a patient/client, with whom the member has a professional relationship or, in relation to whom, the member is in a position of authority or trust.
+Must refrain from abusing a person, with whom the member has a professional relationship or, in relation to whom, the member is in a position of authority or trust.

 9